vchapellu/valentinachapellu.com/content/posts/website-redesign/index.md

 * A/B test a secondary CTA
 * A/B test adding quotes from our satisfied customers

-To help everybody in the Company keeping consistency with the new product direction along all communication materials, I prepared a light and easy-to-understand styleguide.
+To help everybody in the Company keeping consistency with the new product direction along all communication materials, I prepared a light and easy-to-understand **styleguide**.

 {{< figure src="/images/website-redesign/ad-before-after.png" >}}